project-chip/connectedhomeip/docs/guides/infineon_trustm_provisioning.md

 ```
 $ cd scripts/matter_provisioning/
-$ ./matter_dac_provisioning.sh
+$ ./matter_test_provisioning.sh
 ```

 _Note:_

-_By running this example matter_dac_provisioning.sh, the steps shown below are executed:_
+_By running this example matter_test_provisioning.sh, the steps shown below are executed:_

 _Step1: Extract the public key from the Infineon pre-provisioned